 Midwife puts focus on Black maternal healthApril 14, 202205:15

 If anything was to go wrong, I trusted them to communicate with me.
 I’m low-risk, but we had a plan in place to transfer to a hospital if necessary, or if I wanted interventions.
 People think home birth transfers to hospitals are usually emergencies, but you can also transfer to a hospital if halfway through your birth you’re like, “I don’t want this anymore.”

 We birthed in my parents’ home.
 I was able to bring in my family — my brother, one of my sisters and my parents were all present for my son’s birth — and that experience has completely shifted what they understand birth to look like.

 I knew my midwives.
 A friend was my doula.
 I’ve always wanted an all-Black birth care team, but there aren’t very many Black midwives, especially home birth Black midwives.
 Funding is one reason why — finding the money to be able to take the courses that you need to and being able to do your apprenticeship can be difficult.

 All of my prenatal appointments were done at home.
 My son’s birth was exactly how I envisioned it.
 My care team listened to what I wanted.

-My third birth earlier this year was also a home birth.
+My third birth in 2022 was also a home birth.
 It was a fast labor and the midwives made it through the door literally as I was catching my daughter in my arms.